Employee Provident Fund (EPF)

 - Missed Call & SMS Services: Employees can check their balance and contribution status via SMS (send "EPFOHO UAN" to 7738299899) or missed call (011-22901406).

-- Claim Status & Passbook: Members can check their EPF claim status and download their passbook online.
+- Claim Status & Passbook: Members can easily view their EPF claim status and download their passbook online.

 EPF Contributions: Building a Secure Future